MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ## Setup firewall rules on OPNsense for WireGuard

-This will involve two steps - first creating a firewall rule on the WAN interface to allow clients to connect to the OPNsense WireGuard server, and then creating a firewall rule to allow access by the clients to whatever IPs they are intended to have access to.
+This will involve two steps.

+1. Creating a firewall rule on the WAN interface to allow clients to connect to the OPNsense WireGuard server.

+2. Creating a firewall rule to allow access by the clients to whatever IPs on the local network they are intended to have access to.

+* * *

 ### Create firewall rules on WAN

+Let in your port you made for WireGuard.
+Adding this rule opens your firewall up.
+You now have a hole in your network, on the port you choose.
+Be aware of this fact, as [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching) VPNs like Tailscale, Zerotier, Netbird all work without this requirement.

-1. Go to Firewall ‣ Rules ‣ WAN
+1. Go to `Firewall ‣ Rules ‣ WAN`

-2. Click Add to add a new rule
+4. Click `Add` to add a new rule (Click on the + symbol)

 3. Action - Pass